Neurobiology and Intergroup Relations

 Incorporating neurobiology integrates existing knowledge of human biological systems with intergroup (“us” vs. “them”) dynamics.

 Neurophysiologic pathways involved in stereotype threat.
-Stereotype threat—the fear of being judged through the lens of negative stereotypes in the minds of others—creates stress that can lead to poor health (e.g., coronary heart disease).
+Stereotype threat—the fear of being judged through the lens of negative stereotypes in the minds of others—creates stress that may also lead to poor health (e.g., coronary heart disease).
 Over long periods of time, stereotype threat may be a key contributor to racial disparities in both education and health.
-This research tests neuro-physiologic pathways that can be examined in the context of stereotype threat and biomarkers of coronary heart disease—specifically, endothelial cell injury and dysfunction, and cellular mechanisms associated with the cardiovascular system.
+This research tests promising neuro-physiologic pathways that can be examined in the context of stereotype threat and biomarkers of coronary heart disease, specifically, endothelial cell injury and dysfunction, cellular mechanisms associated with the cardiovascular system.

 Cook, J.E., Purdie-Vaughns, V., Garcia, J., Taborsky-Barba, S., Tomassetti, S., & Davis, E. (under review).

 A randomly-assigned values-intervention reduces body mass in response to stereotype threat.
 Health Psychology.

 Cook, J. E. Purdie-Vaughns, V., Meyer, I., & Busch, J.T.A.
 (2014).
 Intervening within and across levels: A multilevel approach to stigma and public health.
 Social Science & Medicine.
 Social Science & Medicine. | download pdf